amandabee/fundamentals-of-numeracy/lecture/numeracy.md

 NYC's population is **8,289,415**

-<p class="fragment">419 ÷ 8289415 = 0.00005054639</p>
+<p><span class="fragment">419 ÷ 8289415</sp> = 0.00005054639</p>

 <p class="fragment">0.00005054639 * 100,000 = 5.1</p>

+NOTES:
-<aside class="notes">So let's calculate this out.
+So let's calculate this out.
 We want the rate per **100,000**  people which we get by dividing the total number of incidents by the population as a whole and multiplying by 100,000.

 Start by dividing the number of murders by the population, what do we get?